 She always made banana bread for us growing up.
 Either that or banana pudding – we really love bananas in this family!

 Some recipes are fun to personalize and make your own, but I haven’t found that to be the case for this bread.
-It’s simple, to the point, and perfect as is.
+It’s simple and perfect as is.

 We have one tweak though, we use Bisquick because it’s flour with baking powder and a little salt.
 You know that I’m always looking for ways to simplify recipes.

-Give this a try to compliment your afternoon coffee or for a sweet breakfast!
+Give this bread recipe a try to compliment your afternoon coffee or for a sweet breakfast!
 I hope you have your stretchy pants on – let’s bake!

 - 3 medium sized ripe bananas (1 1/2 cup)